tari3x/csec-modex/README.markdown

     The tools are known to work with version 1.0.28/1.0.29 with dynamically linked GMP which you can obtain from http://yices.csl.sri.com/

+    First make sure that the appropriate version of GMP (static or dynamic, as used by yices) is installed.
     You can then use the script
       deps/ocamlyices/install-yices.sh
     to install yices.